 This, however, assumes the attending physician is either acquainted with the latest pain management or a consulting physician is a specialist in this area, and immediately available to see the patient.
 Neither assumption is probable in many health care facilities.

-However, one can see Finnis's ethical principles of Natural Law being followed in the Guidelines as the attending physician carefully probes the reasons behind the patient's request.
+However, one can see Finnis's ethical principles of natural law being followed in the Guidelines as the attending physician carefully probes the reasons behind the patient's request.

-(iii) Natural Law, the Catholic Church and Guideline No. 2.: Since the Catholic Church has been one of the most outspoken institutions against physician-assisted suicide, its position should be examined relative to the Guidelines, and in particular Guideline No. 2 on the Meaning Behind a Patient's Request.107 One of the many amicus briefs filed in Washington v.
-Glucksberg108 was submitted by the Catholic Health Association of the United States.109 The brief immediately commented on "...the distinction between declining medical treatment and administering a lethal agent with the intentional purpose of causing death."110 This distinction appears to be critical to the Catholic
+(iii) Natural Law, the Catholic Church, and Guideline No. 2

+Because the Catholic Church has been one of the most outspoken institutions against physician-assisted suicide, its position should be examined relative to the Guidelines, and in particular Guideline No. 2 on the Meaning Behind a Patient's Request.
+Done of the many amicus briefs filed in Washington v.
+Glucksberg was submitted by the Catholic Health Association of the United States.
+The brief immediately commented on "the distinction between declining medical treatment and administering a lethal agent with the intentional purpose of causing death."
+This distinction appears to be critical to the Catholic perspective in its moral teaching on physician-assisted suicide.
+In the Cate-

-107 It may be of interest to note that the only clergyperson on the Task Force was Rev. Norbert Novak, O.S.B. who authored Guideline No. 5, Patient's Rights and Responsibilities.
+152. It may be of interest to note that the only clergyperson on the Task Force was Rev. Norbert Novak, O.S.B. who authored Guideline No. 5, Patient's Rights and Responsibilities.
 The Guidelines are based on informed consent.
 In Appendix H of the Guidelines, Disclaimers, Fr.
+Novak states,

-Novak states, "As a Roman Catholic who is both an ordained priest and an ethicist, I am in full accord with ...the long-standing moral tradition of the Catholic Church...stating that in no way will we offer, facilitate, encourage, participate in, support or provide any act that leads to anyone to participate in assisted suicide or euthanasia."
+As a Roman Catholic who is both an ordained priest and an ethicist, I am in full accord with . . . the long-standing moral tradition of the Catholic Church . . . stating that in no way will we offer, facilitate, encourage, participate in, support or provide any act that leads anyone to participate in assisted suicide or euthanasia.

-108 There were 61 amicus briefs filed for the case Washington v.
-Glucksberg.
+153. There were 61 amicus briefs filed for the case Washington v.
+Glucksberg, 521 U.S. 702 (1997).
 These briefs are available in LEXIS, Gen Fed Library, Briefs File.

-109 Brief for the Catholic Health Association of the United States, Washington v.
-Glucksberg, 117 S. Ct.
-2258 (1997) (No. 95-1858, No. 96-110).
+154. Brief for the Catholic Health Association of the United States, Washington v.
+Glucksberg, 521 U.S. 702 (1997) (No. 95-1858, No. 96-110).